Pro text/hex editor

 Syntax Highlighting

-Colors can be applied to text in the text editor to make certain details easier to see as discussed in the separate Using Syntax Highlighting help topic.
+Colors can be applied to text in the text editor to make certain details easier to see as discussed in the separate Syntax Highlighting help topic.

 Editor Options